 With the ever-changing threat environment and commonplace of liability torts, are your school’s student supervision practices up to par?

-For the majority of educators, student supervision is a lot like breathing; we rarely even consider the process.
-As observed in numerous schools in our home state of Idaho, supervision plans and practices have casually remained unchanged through generations of students, teachers and administrators.
-However, two evolving factors indicate a re-examination of your current program.
+However, the majority of educators rarely even consider the student supervision process.
+Many supervision plans and practices have casually remained unchanged through generations of students, teachers and administrators.
+However, two evolving factors indicate the need for a re-examination of your current program.

 The first is the changing threat environment.
 Educators have long accepted the role of In Loco Parentis, which mandates providing a safe and secure environment for kids.
 In recent years, focus on incidents of bullying, harassment and intimidation have added to the historic potential for injury in shops, labs, stages and playgrounds.
 Certainly not as common but considerably more menacing are the threats of non-custodial abductions and school shootings, events that emphasize the critical element of intruder detection during supervision.

 The second factor is a significant increase in liability tort claims against schools and school personnel.
 Parents expect greater levels of protection for their children, protection they expect schools to provide.
-But research indicates that more than 70 percent of the student injury cases reviewed listed inadequate or ineffective student supervision as a causal factor.
+But research indicates that most of the student injury cases reviewed listed inadequate or ineffective student supervision as a causal factor.

 The Difference Between General and Specific Supervision

-Dr. Edward F. Dragan, a nationally noted expert on student supervision, wrote in his 2013 article “School Safety Expert on Student Injury Liability and Negligence” that a failure to supervise students may be construed as a failure in “duty to care.”
-In his article, Dragan describes “general supervision” vs. “specific supervision” and explains when each approach would be most appropriate.
+Dr. Edward F. Dragan, a nationally noted expert on student supervision, wrote in “School Safety Expert on Student Injury Liability and Negligence” that a failure to supervise students may be construed as a failure in “duty to care.”
+Dragan describes “general supervision” vs. “specific supervision” and explains when each approach would be most appropriate.
 Understanding the essential elements of both types of supervision is critical for further discussions on this topic.